North American Interfraternity Conference: NIC meetings

 The NIC is not a governing or regulatory board.
-It is a voluntary trade association; therefore, it is important that the leadership of the organization gather on a regular basis.
+It is a voluntary trade association; therefore, it is important that the leadership of the organization gather regularly.
 This occurs annually at the NIC Congressional Reception and the NIC Annual Meeting.

 At the congressional reception, the leadership of the NIC, National Panhellenic Conference (NPC), National Pan-Hellenic Council (NPHC), and the National Association of Latino Fraternal Organizations (NALFO) sponsor a series of meetings and receptions to advance an agenda that is positive toward fraternal organizations.
 Legislative priorities are determined with current emphasis on the College Fire Prevention Act which authorizes federal funding to upgrade fire safety in college dormitories and fraternity/sorority housing.
 It is estimated that there is $3.7 billion worth of fraternity housing, most of which is currently not fitted with fire prevention devices such as sprinklers.
-Other legislative priorities include Freedom of Association, Freedom of Speech, student privacy, and single sex exemptions under Title IX.
+Other legislative priorities include Freedom of Association, Freedom of Speech, student privacy, and single-sex exemptions under Title IX.

 Public relations efforts

-The North American Interfraternity Conference has conducted research which suggests that to most effectively improve its public perception, high school juniors and seniors should be the primary focus of its public relations campaign.
+The North American Interfraternity Conference has conducted research that suggests that to most effectively improve its public perception, high school juniors and seniors should be the primary focus of its public relations campaign.
 Specifically, the NIC would like to convince these students that their values align with those of the fraternity system before they enter the college environment.

 Additionally, the North American Interfraternity Conference believes that fraternity involvement supports the retention and success of college students, and, therefore, that strong partnerships between the fraternity and university community will have a positive effect on both communities.
-Moreover, they believe that support from the university community is essential to the success on the NIC's public relations initiatives.
+Moreover, they believe that support from the university community is essential to the success of the NIC's public relations initiatives.